 The Year 11 course is broadly focused, while the Year 12 course provides for deeper and more complex investigations.
-While the course builds on Visual Arts courses in Stages 4 and 5, it also caters for students with more limited experience in Visual Arts.
+While the course builds on Visual Arts courses in Stages 4 and 5, completing the Stage 5 Visual Arts course is not mandatory.

-MAIN TOPICS COVERED Year 11 Course learning opportunities focus on: The nature of practice in artmaking, art criticism and art history through different investigations The role and function of artists, artworks, the world and audiences in the artworld The different ways the visual arts may be interpreted and how students might develop their own informed points of view How students may develop meaning and focus and interest in their work Building understandings over time through various investigations and working in different forms.
-Year 12 Course learning opportunities focus on: How students may develop their practice in artmaking, art criticism, and art history How students may develop their own informed points of view in increasingly independent ways and use different interpretive frameworks in their investigations How students may learn about the relationships between artists, artworks, the world and audiences within the artworld and apply these to their own investigations How students may further develop meaning and focus in their work.
-PARTICULAR COURSE REQUIREMENTS Year 11 Course: Artworks in at least two expressive forms and use of a process diary A broad investigation of ideas in art making, art criticism and art history.
-Year 12 Course: Development of a body of work and use of a process diary A minimum of five Case Studies (4-10 hours each) Deeper and more complex investigations in art making, art criticism and art history.
+Year 11 Course learning opportunities focus on:

+- The nature of practice in artmaking, art criticism and art history through different investigations - The role and function of artists, artworks, the world and audiences in the artworld - The different ways the visual arts may be interpreted and how students might develop their own informed points of view - How students may develop meaning and focus and interest in their work - Building understandings over time through various investigations and - working in different forms.
-Notes

-of gre

-ORAN PARK ANGLICAN COLLEGE
+Year 12 Course learning opportunities focus on:

+- How students may develop their practice in artmaking, art criticism, and art history - How students may develop their own informed points of view in increasingly independent ways and use different interpretive frameworks in their investigations - How students may learn about the relationships between artists, artworks, the world and audiences within the artworld and apply these to their own investigations - How students may further develop meaning and focus in their work.

+Year 11 Course:

+- Artworks in at least two expressive forms and use of a process diary - A broad investigation of ideas in artmaking, art criticism and art history.

+Year 12 Course:

+- Development of a body of work and use of a process diary - A minimum of five Case Studies (4-10 hours - Deeper and more complex investigations in art making, art criticism and art history.

+NO -

+of greater worth than gold

-60 Central Avenue, Oran Park T 4604 0000 E admin@opac.nsw.edu.au W opac.nsw.edu.au
+60 Central Avenue, Oran Park NSW 2570 opac.nsw.edu.au | (02) 4604 0000 admin@opac.nsw.edu.au